On Incentive Compatibility in Dynamic Mechanism Design With Exit Option in a Markovian Environment: Dynamic Environment

-The mechanism allows the agent to quit the mechanism at any period $t\in\mathbb{T}$ by choosing a stopping time $\tau\in\mathbb{T}$ according to his optimal stopping rule.
-We assume that the agent's preference for stopping rule is common knowledge.
-Hence, the principal's decision rules have to address any profitable deviations from truthful reporting due to the agent's stopping rule in the characterization of incentive compatibility.
-In order to influence the agent's decision of stopping time, the principal offers a terminal transfer $\rho: \mathbb{T} \rightarrow \mathbb{R}$, with $\rho(T)=0$, which depends only on the realized stopping time $\tau$ chosen by the agent, such that the agent receives an additional monetary transfer $\rho(\tau)$.
-To distinguish the intermediate periods and the terminal period, let $\xi_{t}\equiv\phi_{t}$ when the agent realizes his stopping time at period $t$.
+The mechanism allows the agent to leave the mechanism at any period $t\in\mathbb{T}$ by deciding whether to stop or continue at each period according to his optimal stopping rule.
+Hence, the agent's decision of $\sigma_{t}$ is coupled with his stopping decision at each period $t$.
+Therefore, the principal's characterization of incentive compatibility has to take into account the agent's coupled decision makings.
+To influence the agent's stopping decision, the principal uses a \textit{terminal payment rule} $\rho: \mathbb{T} \mapsto \mathbb{R}$, with $\rho(T)=0$, which is independent of agent's reports and specifies an additional payment $\rho(t)$ at period $t$ if the agent decides to stop at $t$.
+To distinguish the intermediate periods and the terminal period, let $\xi_{t}\equiv\phi_{t}$ when the agent realizes his stopping time at period $t$, such that the agent receives a payment $p_{t} = \xi_{t}(\hat{\theta}_{t}|h^{\hat{\theta}}_{t-1}) + \rho(t)$.

 The mechanism is information-asymmetric because $\theta_{t}$ is privately possessed by the agent for every $t\in \mathbb{T}$ and the principal can learn the true state only through the report $\hat{\theta}_{t}$.
-The mechanism is dynamic because the state $\theta_{t}$ evolves over time and participants' decisions are made dynamically.
-The dynamics of the state evolution induces dynamics of probability measures over time.
-Therefore, the expectations of the future takes at different periods are in general different from each other.
-In the following subsection, we define the time-evolution of the state and describe the stochastic process that governs the dynamics of state generations.
+The mechanism is dynamic because the agent's state $\theta_{t}$ evolves endogenously over time and the decisions of both the agent and the principal are made over multiple periods.
+The state dynamics lead to the time evolution of probability measures of the states.
+As a result, the expectations of future behaviors at different periods are in general different from each other.